 What is ThingSpace?

 ThingSpace, the web-based platform was in fact developed to fuel IoT development, according to Verizon.
-Posing as a path to a simplified IoT workspace for prototype through production, ThingSpace offers a consolidated portal with an access to application enablement platforms (AEPs), RESTful application programming interfaces (APIs), an API simulator, developer kits and further documentation to help build and test new IoT solutions.
+Posing as a path to to a simplified IoT workspace for prototype through production, ThingSpace offers a consolidated portal with an access to application enablement platforms (AEPs), RESTful application programming interfaces (APIs), an API simulator, developer kits and further documentation to help build and test new IoT solutions.

 How will it help businesses?

 It will enable businesses to speed up connectivity to the cloud using ThingSpace, Verizon’s global IoT platform which allows developers to build and manage applications.
 And the availability of ThingSpace within low power LTE modems offered by Qualcomm Technologies.
 The joint effort aims at doubling down IoT and address challenges related to IoT deployments including firmware management, real-time device diagnostics, device on-boarding and data access.
 The synergy also hopes to bring business intelligent apps to the forefront such as device security and sensor data visualization.

 Mike Lanman, Senior Vice President, Enterprise Products and IoT, Verizon said, “When it comes to the Internet of Things, no single company can go at it alone in order to scale from the millions of devices to the billions of devices needed to create cleaner cities and make the digital world work better for consumers and citizens.
 Simplicity is a necessary starting point and working across the ecosystem – at the network, platform and application levels – is also needed in order to capture the real market opportunity of the Internet of Things.”